-Alcohol and other drugs can seem like a normal part of life for many young people.
-It can be fun, lift your mood and boost your confidence.
+Alcohol and other drugs can be fun, lift your mood and boost your confidence.
 In the longer term though, when the high wears off, the after-effects can leave you feeling worse than before and can impact on your mental health and wellbeing.

 If you’re going to use alcohol and other drugs, there are things you can do to help keep you safer and not push your mind or body too hard.